English Dutch French German Italian Portuguese Russian Spanish

 Karen Albano, Author

-Karen is director of curriculum for the Northampton Public Schools, and former principal of Phelps Elementary School in Agawam.
-She worked with Emerging America from 2015-2020.
+Karen worked with Emerging America from 2015-2020.
 Starting as Assistant Director, she maintained her contribution as editor of the weekly History eNews as she took on new leadership roles in Agawam.
-She earned undergraduate and graduate degrees in Education and History from Westfield State University and her Doctorate of Education from Northeastern University.
+She earned undergraduate and graduate degrees in Education and History from Westfield State University and work toward a Doctorate of Education from Northeastern University.
 She previously worked as an elementary curriculum lead and as an 8th grade History Teacher in Agawam.
 She taught a variety of history courses including Ancient History, World History I and II, and US History I and II.
 She taught a Sheltered English Immersion Teacher Endorsement Course for CES, adult education courses, co-taught inclusion classes, and taught within Connections, a self-contained behavioral program.
 She contributed to many facets of Emerging America, including developing curriculum, improving the accessibility of the website to educators, and overseeing social media outreach.

 Upcoming Workshops